-Plumbing fittings and fixtures are the homeowner’s tools for using water in the home.
+Plumbing fittings & fixtures are the means for safely using water in the home.
 These are the valves, faucets, toilets, shower heads, drain stoppers and basins of your plumbing system.
-Fittings and fixture can wear out so they are usually made to be replaceable.
+Over time, fittings & fixtures can wear out so they are usually made to be replaceable.
 They are not buried in the structure so they are much easier to access for repairs, servicing and replacement.
 This also makes them easier to change, tinker-with and tweak to meet various changes in fashion, needs and budgets.

 There are literally millions of different shapes, styles, colors and materials, fixtures and associated trim.
 Almost, but not quite enough to meet the demands of every consumer.

 Types of fixtures include toilets, sinks, bathtubs, showers and bidets.
 Fixtures are intended for long, durable use exposed to water on a constant basis, so they tend to be made of materials that resist rust, erosion and water staining.
 Porcelain is such a material as is plastic, fiberglass, tile, marble, glass and stainless steel or copper.
 Fixtures have drains in the bottom for the water to evacuate and stoppers to hold the water in place if desired.

 Except for toilets, most fixtures are relatively free of moving parts, so the main requirement is to keep the stoppers working and drains clear and free flowing.